-Now that big incidents can be modeled by a Poisson process, it is time to focus on the small incidents.
-The small incidents are probably easier to predict, since bad weather conditions often cause many small incidents to happen (like fallen trees, water damage, or police/ambulance assistance at traffic accidents).
+Next, we focus on the small incidents.
+Small incidents are probably easier to predict, since bad weather conditions often cause many small incidents to happen (like fallen trees, water damage, or police/ambulance assistance at traffic accidents).
 To study this, we first omit all incidents on December 31 and January 1.
-There are extremely many incidents around New Year's Eve, mainly caused by accidents involving fireworks.
-These conditions do not occur in the rest of the year, so it seems logical to analyze these days separately.
+There are extremely many incidents around New Year's Eve as can be seen on Figure 1, mainly caused by fireworks-related incidents.
+These conditions do not occur in the rest of the year, therefore we model these days separately as described in the modeling section.